 Chapter 10 Plant hydraulics

 We devote this chapter to describe the background necessary to understand how plant hydraulics is implemented in the advanced water balance model of medfate.
 Section 10.1 introduces the hydraulic networks from which to choose, depending on the sub-model of plant hydraulics employed (i.e. either transpirationMode = "Sperry" or transpirationMode = "Sureau").
 After that, in sections 10.2 and 10.3 we present the building blocks of models of plant hydraulics, i.e. how to represent in a model the water content of plant tissues and the water flow through vascular elements.
-In section 10.4 we describe in detail the plant hydraulic sub-model presented in De Cáceres et al. (2021) (without water compartments), and in 10.5 we describe the sub-model of plant hydraulics that was presented in Ruffault et al. (2022) and was added to medfate.
+In section 10.4 we describe in detail the plant hydraulic sub-model presented in De Cáceres et al. (2021) (without water compartments), and in 10.5 we describe the sub-model of plant hydraulics that was presented as SurEau-ECOS in Ruffault et al. (2022) (see 7.1).

 10.1 Hydraulic architecture